gtk-rs/gtk4-rs/book/src/gobject_properties.md

 We can immediately take advantage of this new property by binding the "label" property to it.
 It even converts the integer value of "number" to the string of "label".
-Now we do not have to adapt the label in the "clicked" callback anymore.
+Now we don't have to adapt the label in the "clicked" callback anymore.

-Let us see what we can do with this by creating two custom buttons.
+Let's see what we can do with this by creating two custom buttons.

 <span class="filename">Filename: listings/gobject_properties/4/main.rs</span>